Causely/chaos-scenario/defects/container/mem_noisy_neighbor/README.md

 # Memory Noisy Neighbor
-This experiment creates the scenario of container memory hog.
-It will cause memory congestion on the underlying node and potential OOM kill on the neighbor pods.
+This scenario of container memory hog will cause memory congestion on the underlying node and potential OOM kill on the neighbor pods.

 ## Produce the defect
 Make sure you have installed the litmus per README.md in the root directory.
-And run the following to create a chaosEngine for generating memory stress on the ratings pod.
+Run the following to create a chaosEngine for generating memory stress on the ratings pod.

 `kubectl create -f memChaos.yaml`